MutabaziAlleluia/mongoose-pagination-express/README.md

 - **last_page**: The last page number, or **null** if there is only one page.
 - **data**: An array of items in the current page.

+## Disclaimer

+This package was inspired by the [typeorm-pagination](https://www.npmjs.com/package/typeorm-pagination) package and some parts of the code were adapted from it.
+We thank the [typeorm-pagination](https://www.npmjs.com/package/typeorm-pagination) team for their work and contribution to the community.

 ## License

 This library is licensed under the [MIT License](https://opensource.org/licenses/MIT)